MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imfmetadata-getproperty.md

 ### -param pwszName [in]

-A pointer to a null-terminated string that containings the name of the property.
+A pointer to a null-terminated string that contains the name of the property.
           To get the list of property names, call <a href="/windows/desktop/api/mfidl/nf-mfidl-imfmetadata-getallpropertynames">IMFMetadata::GetAllPropertyNames</a>.

 ### -param ppvValue [out]